 Pick the right bird.
 Don’t bring home the biggest whole turkey you can get your hands on because of cooking time.
 As you well know, smoking is a low, slow cooking process.
 It takes about 6-8 hours to cook a 14 lb turkey and a lot longer for bigger ones.
 We recommend an 8-10 lb turkey simply.
 They’re more manageable.

 If you already have a bird in the freezer, move it into the refrigerator 3-4 days prior to cooking to let it thaw all the way out.
-These large birds take a good while to thaw completely inside and out and the best place to do this is the refrigerator to avoid bacteria growth on the outside of the bird since it will thaw much, much sooner than the inside.
+These large birds take a good while to thaw completely inside and out.
+So, the best place to do this is the refrigerator to avoid bacteria growth on the outside of the bird, since it will thaw much, much sooner than the inside.

 Preparing The Turkey